Depart home and fly to Manaus, Brazil

 Relax with two days at sea

 Make the most of the many amenities and activities on board during these two days of leisure aboard the luxurious 5-star Ocean Explorer.
-Take part in a meditative yoga class or cool off with a dip in the onboard infinity pool.
+Take part in a meditative yoga class.
 The hot tub is a perfect place to relax and take in the passing scenery.
 Or head to the gym for a heart-pumping workout as you take in the views of the Brazilian coastline.
 The Latitude Bar & Lounge is the perfect place for a pre-dinner cocktail with new friends, before making your way to the lavish Main Dining Room to savor incredible culinary creations perfectly prepared by your onboard chefs.
 After dinner, make your way to the Observation Deck for magnificent stargazing and relive your favorite moments of your trip.

 The best of Búzios’ beaches